freshollie/DisplayDriver/readme.md

 # DisplayDriver

-Display Driver is an ascii display engine for python and begun development in august 2013.
+Display Driver is an ascii display engine for python and began development in august 2013.
 The engine is not very powerful but gives functional object oriented programming.
 It was developed and so designed to work on windows only and has never been tested on other platforms.